vidify/vidify-cpp/README.md

 # Spotify Music videos

+This repository is just an attempt to translate Vidify, which is currently written in Python, to C++.
+Its purpose was to make the app more lightweight, fast, and easy to distribute.
+It's really limited, as it's based on an early version, and I just made it to learn C++; it's nowhere near being finished, and I won't work on it anymore.
+It's just here for the sake of history :P.

+---

 A simple tool to show Youtube **music videos** and **lyrics** for the currently playing Spotify songs with VLC.
-This version has been rewritten in C++ for learning purposes and to hopefully have less lag.

 ![example](screenshots/screenshot.png)